Management discussion and analysis Report

 CAUTIONARY STATEMENT

 This document contains forward-looking statements and information.
 Such statements are based on our current expectations and certain assumptions.
-Therefore, they are subject to certain risks and uncertainties.
-Should one or more of these risks or uncertainties materialise, or if underlying assumptions prove incorrect, actual results may vary.
-The Company does not intend to assume any obligation to update or revise these forwardlooking statements in light of developments that differ from those anticipated.
+Therefore, they are subject to specific risks and uncertainties.
+Should one or more of these risks or uncertainties materialise, or if underlying assumptions prove incorrect, actual results may differ.
+Our Company does not intend to assume any obligation to update or revise these forward-looking statements in response to developments that differ from those anticipated.

 IIFL Customer Care Number